edalatnejad/SlowlyChangingDimension/README.md

 3. StoredProcedure Script

    Purpose: Creates a stored procedure (SlowlyChangeDimension_Product) to apply SCD techniques to the Product dimension.
    File: StoredProcedureScript.sql

 # Usage
 Execute the ProductScript.sql to create the necessary schemas and tables and load data into them.
 Use the InsertToStage.sql script for testing by updating the staged table.
-Execute the StoredProcedureScript.sql to create the stored procedure for applying SCD techniques. exec the SlowlyChangeDimension_Product stored procedure to manage changes to the Product dimension table.
+Execute the StoredProcedureScript.sql to create the stored procedure for applying SCD techniques. exec the SlowlyChangeDimension_Product stored procedure to manage changes to the Product dimension table (exec [dbo].[SlowlyCahangeDimension_Product]).